Tag

 The lineup of current-gen GPUs all have one thing in common: they’re expensive.
 That makes choosing the best GPU tough, but AMD has a compelling offer this time around.
 The RX 7900 XTX offers flagship performance at an excellent value amid the inflated landscape of GPU prices right now.

-For raw performance, the RX 7900 XTX is capable of running the most demanding PC above 60 frames per second (fps), and in the case of titles like Red Dead Redemption 2 and Horizon Zero Dawn, it can even hit around 100 fps.
+For raw performance, the RX 7900 XTX is capable of running the most demanding PC above 60 frames per second (fps), and in the case of titles like and Horizon Zero Dawn, it can even hit around 100 fps.
 It can go toe-to-toe with the RTX 4080 Super, though it has lost some rankings since Nvidia dropped the price of its 4K GPU.

-In addition, it’s smaller, and it calls for standard 8-pin power rather than the 12-pin connector on Nvidia’s most recent GPUs.
+In addition, it’s smaller, and it calls for standard 8-pin power rather than the -pin connector featured on Nvidia’s most recent GPUs.
 That doesn’t mean the RX 7900 XTX is without faults.
 It gets loud and it runs hot and compared to Nvidia, it lacks prowess in ray tracing games.

 Even with those caveats, the RX 7900 XTX is an excellent graphics card that can power high-end gaming in demanding titles like Cyberpunk 2077.